telerik/xamarin-forms-docs/controls/dataform/dataform-further-customization.md

 	    public string Password { get; set; }
 	}

+Then, setup the source and register the editor types.

+	dataForm.Source = new Account();

 	dataForm.RegisterEditor("Email", EditorType.Custom);
 	dataForm.RegisterEditor("Password", EditorType.Custom);
 	dataForm.RegisterEditor("Date", EditorType.DateEditor);

+After that, you have to inherit from the default **DataFormRenderer** and override the some of its methods.

 	public class CustomRendererIOS : DataFormRenderer
 	{